annacuomo/PhD_Thesis/README.md

 _Population-scale single-cell RNA-seq profiling across dopaminergic neuron differentiation._ bioRxiv, 2020, (\* equal contributions)

-The figures in the introduction are my own work.
+The figures in the remaining chapters are my own work.
 When using or adapting them, please cite this thesis as follows:

-Cuomo, A. (2020). _Using single-cell RNA-seq to assess the effect of common genetic variants on cell-to-cell variability_
+Cuomo, A.S.E.
+(2020). _Using single-cell RNA-seq to assess the effect of common genetic variants on gene expression during development_

 ## Acknowlegments